 Retired and Senior Volunteer Program (RSVP)

-There are 38 RSVP programs funded by New York State.
-In 2011-12 more than 1,600 volunteers provided 148,000 hours of service to various projects across New York at an estimated value of almost $3 million.
-These volunteers play a key role in supporting the network of 59 Area Agencies on Aging (AAAs) in New York.
+The most recent data from the program shows that in 2013-14 there were 34 RSVP programs funded by New York State, with more than 1,100 volunteers providing almost 134,000 hours of service to various projects across the state at an estimated value of more than $2.6 million.
+These volunteers play a key role in supporting the network of 59 Area Agencies on Aging (AAAs) and hundreds of other community agencies in New York.

-- Ensure that volunteer assignments are made consistent with the interests and abilities of the volunteers and the needs of the community served.
+- Ensure that volunteer assignments are consistent with the interests and abilities of the volunteers and the needs of the community served,

-- Cooperate with agencies and organizations involved in the fields of aging and voluntarism.
+- Work together with agencies and organizations involved in the fields of aging and voluntarism.